reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ![SQS queue](/assets/img/posts/aws-sqs-spring-cloud/SQS-Queue.png)

 The producer will continue to function normally even if the consumer application is temporarily not available.
-This enables decoupling the producer system from the consumer by facilitating asynchronous mode of communication.
+This enables decoupling the producer system from the consumer by facilitating asynchronous modes of communication.

-The SQS queue used for storing messages is highly-scalable, and reliable with its storage distributed across multiple servers.
+The SQS queue used for storing messages is highly scalable, and reliable with its storage distributed across multiple servers.
 The SQS queue can be of two types:
-1. **Standard**:  Standard queues have maximum throughput, best-effort ordering, and at-least-once delivery.
+1. **Standard**:  Standard queues have maximum throughput, best-effort ordering, and at least once delivery.
 2. **First In First Out(FIFO)**:  FIFO queues guarantee the messages to be processed exactly once by the receiver, in the order that they are sent.

-Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with a AWS Service.
+Spring Cloud AWS is built as a collection of modules, with each module being responsible for providing integration with an AWS Service.

 Spring Cloud AWS Messaging is the module that does the integration with AWS SQS to simplify the publication and consumption of messages over SQS using Spring's [Messaging API](https://docs.spring.io/spring-integration/docs/5.0.5.RELEASE/reference/html/spring-integration-core-messaging.html).

 Amazon SQS allows only payloads of type string, so any object sent to SQS must be transformed into a string representation before being put in the SQS queue.
-Spring Cloud AWS enables transfering Java objects to SQS by converting them to string in JSON format.
+Spring Cloud AWS enables transferring Java objects to SQS by converting them to string in [JSON](https://www.json.org/json-en.html) format.

-## Introducing the Classes of Interest from the Message API
+## Introducing the Classes of Interest
 The important classes which play different roles for interaction with AWS SQS are shown in this class diagram :

 ![SQS classes](/assets/img/posts/aws-sqs-spring-cloud/SQSClasses.png)

-A SQS message is represented by the `Message` interface.
+An SQS message is represented by the `Message` interface.

 `QueueMessageChannel` and `QueueMessagingTemplate` are two of the main classes used to send and receive messages.
-For receiving we have a more convenient method of adding polling behavior to a method by adding a `SQSListener` annotation.
+For receiving we have a more convenient method of adding polling behavior to a method by adding an `SQSListener` annotation.

 We can override the default configuration used by all integrations with `ClientConfiguration`.
 The client configuration options control how a client connects to Amazon SQS with attributes like proxy settings, retry counts, etc.

 ## Setting up the Environment

-With this basic understanding SQS and the involved classes, let us work with a few examples by first setting up our environment.
+With this basic understanding of SQS and the involved classes, let us work with a few examples by first setting up our environment.

 Let us first create a Spring Boot project with the help of the [Spring boot Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.4.5.RELEASE&packaging=jar&jvmVersion=11&groupId=io.pratik&artifactId=springcloudsqs&name=springcloudsqs&description=Demo%20project%20for%20Spring%20cloud%20sqs&packageName=io.pratik.springcloudsqs&dependencies=web,lombok), and then open the project in our favorite IDE.